duke-of-alaska/Python-Projects/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities by emailing me.
+Please report security vulnerabilities by opening a Private Security Advisory under the **Security** tab of this repository.

-Email: [EMAIL_ADDRESS]
+Please do not open a public issue for security flaws.